jfpoilpret/fast-arduino-lib/dox/tutorial.md

 The first part is the I2C and the RTC device initialization:
 @dontinclude fastarduino/i2c_1_rtc.cpp
-@skip I2CManager
+@skip MANAGER
 @until DS1307
-`i2c::I2CManager` is a template class with a parameter of type `i2c::I2CMode`, which can any of:
+`i2c::I2CSyncManager` is a template class with a parameter of type `i2c::I2CMode`, which can any of:
 - `i2c::I2CMode::STANDARD`: slow I2C mode (100 kHz), this the default
 - `i2c::I2CMode::FAST`: fast I2C mode (400 kHz)

 The mode selection depends on all devices you wire on the I2C bus, if one is using standard mode, then all the bus must be set to standard mode.
-Since DS1307 chip does not support fast mode, its device forces standard mode, and that mode must be used for the `I2CManager`.
+Since DS1307 chip does not support fast mode, its device forces standard mode, and that mode must be used for the `I2CSyncManager`.

+For convenience reasons, we define the `MANAGER` type alias once and then reuse it where needed.

-It is important to ensure `begin()` has been called on `i2c::I2CManager` before any use of the I2C bus by devices.
+It is important to ensure `begin()` has been called on `i2c::I2CSyncManager` before any use of the I2C bus by devices.

 Next code piece is reading current clock date and time from the RTC chip: